-Launched in 1987, the state-of-the-art swimming machine made its small and big-screen debuts just 10 years later.
-The versatile Endless Pool has appeared, as itself, for swimming, therapy, and sheer enjoyment.
-Flexing its acting chops, off-screen Endless Pool Fastlanes® gave a 'moving' performance as a river!
+Launched in 1987, our state-of-the-art technology made its on-screen debuts just 10 years later.
+The versatile Endless Pools® models have appeared, as themselves, for swimming, therapy, and sheer enjoyment.
+Flexing some acting chops, off-screen Endless Pools Fastlanes® Pro gave a 'moving' performance as a river!

-To inquire about featuring an Endless Pool in your production, contact email@example.com or 610-497-8676 ext.
+To inquire about featuring an Endless Pools model in your production, contact email@example.com or 610-497-8676 ext.
 285. Learn about and watch some of the highlights of our Hollywood career:

 Season 1 | Premiere airdate: April 13, 2016

 From producers Sylvester Stallone and David Broome (The Biggest Loser), this reality series pairs 10 ordinary women with 10 elite personal trainers.
 Using a state-of-the-art fitness facility, which includes a 19' Endless Pools Swim Spa with an Underwater Treadmill, they prepare for a grueling series of obstacle-course challenges.
 Each team embarks on a transformative journey to reach their full potential.

 Season 3, Episode 9 | Original airdate: August 23, 2015

 After a car accident and five surgeries, Beth paid an independent contractor who disappeared without completing her therapy pool.
 Co-hosts Adam Carolla and Skip Bedell arrange for Endless Pools to give Beth her much-needed home therapy pool – complete with a bonus Endless Pools underwater treadmill.
 "I can't thank you enough," Beth cries at the reveal; "it's so beautiful!"

 Release Date: July 10, 2015